CS234319/safot/Material/Tutorials/theory/rtti.md

 <!--vert-->
 statically-typed languages can check for *type errors* in compile time and from there assume all field accesses are valid.

-however, in dynamically-typed languages, saving type information is indeed necessary for any type of type checking to function correctly.
+in dynamically-typed languages RTTI is necessary for type checking

-actually, we find that, in some cases, it can be beneficial in statically-typed languages as well.
+statically-typed languages can benefit from RTTI too

 ---